How to Onboard onto an Existing Codebase When the Docs Don't Tell You What to Read First

 By the end of your second week, you should be building a rough map of the key concepts in the codebase and the order in which they build on each other.
 Not a UML diagram.
 Not a formal architecture doc.
 Just a working document where you track: this concept assumes knowledge of these other concepts.

-This map is more valuable than any existing documentation in the codebase—not because it's more accurate, but because it reflects how you understand the system.
-It's written in your mental vocabulary.
+This map is more valuable than any existing documentation in the codebase — not because it is more accurate, but because it reflects how you understand the system.
+It is written in your mental vocabulary.
 When you forget something in month three, you can re-read your own map and reconstruct the understanding in minutes instead of hours.

-Share the map with the team before you hit the six-week mark.
-It serves two purposes.
-First, it helps the next person who onboards.
-Second, it surfaces gaps and inaccuracies in the existing docs—the places where the official documentation and reality have diverged.
+Share it with the team before you hit the six-week mark.
+It serves two purposes: it helps the next person who onboards, and it surfaces gaps in the existing docs — the places where official documentation and reality have quietly diverged.

 What Good Onboarding Docs Would Actually Look Like